odoo/owl/tools/owl-vision/README.md

     - If the cursor is on a component, finds the template of the selected component.
 * `Owl Vision: Find Component`: Finds the selected component definition.
 * `Owl Vision: Switch`: Finds the corresponding template or component depending on the current file.
-* `Owl Vision: Switch Besides`: Finds the corresponding template or component depending on the current file and opens it besides.
+* `Owl Vision: Switch (Besides)`: Finds the corresponding template or component depending on the current file and opens it besides.

-## Extension Settings
+* `Owl Vision: Switch (Below)`: Finds the corresponding template or component depending on the current file and opens it below.

-This extension contributes the following settings:
+## Settings

 * `owl-vision.include`: Glob filter for files to include while searching.
 * `owl-vision.exclude`: Glob filter for files to exclude while searching.